hardbyte/python-can/doc/usb2can.rst

 OVERVIEW
 --------

-The USB2CAN is a cheep CAN interface based on an ARM7 chip (STR750FV2).
+The USB2CAN is a cheap CAN interface based on an ARM7 chip (STR750FV2).
 Currently there is support for this device on both Linux and Windows though slightly different methods.

 LINUX SUPPORT
 -------------